 Among the works in the exhibition are: “Refugee Camp,” which was inspired by the current refugee crisis; “Rohingyas: Floating on the Sea of Memory,” which calls to mind the Rohingya Muslims who are currently fleeing Myanmar, which is led by Nobel Peace Prize winner Aung San Suu Kyi; and “A Child’s Boat for Aylan and Ghalib,” an allusion to Alan, 3, and Ghalib Kurdi, 5, Syrian refugees who bodies washed onto the Turkish coastline in 2015.

-Images in the “Dark Roads” exhibition, free and open to the public, may be downloaded here.
+Images in the “Dark Roads” exhibition, free and open to the public, are available for download.
 Gallery hours are 11 a.m. to 6 p.m., Mon. through Fri.

 To plan your visit, please call 212.998.3700 or go to apa.nyu.edu.
 Subways: R, W (8th St.), A, C, E, B, D, F, M (W. 4th St.)